 Mental health is more important than ever and the care for brain health opened new potential for supporting well-being and for strengthening cognitive and mental health.
-This remains at the forefront of the beverage industry as many consumers turn into healthier options specially accounting the "extra" high stress levels produced by the pandemic.
+This remains at the forefront of the beverage industry as many consumers turn towards healthier options especially when taking into account the "extra" high stress levels produced by the pandemic.
 As a result, beverage companies are innovating with new ingredients to manufacture products that can offer functional benefits.